binaryphile/binaryphile.com/posts/spree-1-3-to-spree-2-1-an-upgrade-odyssey.md

 wouldn't blame you for skipping my process and going that route.
 More power to you.

-My process involves creating a new Spree store, migrating the data and then exporting/importing it into the new store.
+My process involves creating a new spree store, migrating the data and then exporting/importing it into the new store.
 That way everything is spanking new.
 The rub is that the data may need some massaging, especially if you're ditching plugins along the way, but what